rec/gitz/doc/git-all.rst

       ``-i INDENT, --indent INDENT``: Number of columns to indent output of commands

-      ``-d, --dry-run``: If set, commands will be printed but not executed
+      ``-n, --no-run``: If set, commands will be printed but not executed

 `Gitz home page <https://github.com/rec/gitz/>`_
 ================================================